DreamCodes4Life/OpenUSDFundamentals/README.md

 ## 6.4 USD Performance

-## OpenUSD Performance Cheat Sheet
+OpenUSD Performance Cheat Sheet

-> Practical notes distilled from the official “Maximizing Performance” docs.
+Practical notes distilled from the official “Maximizing Performance” docs.

-### When to Care

 You’re likely hitting avoidable performance bottlenecks if you notice any of these: